ericclack/python-text-adventure/doc/part3.rst

        if noun == "torch":
          print("You take the torch")

-Ahd if we look at one of our other room functions we'll see something like this:
+And if we look at one of our other room functions we'll see something like this:

 .. code-block:: python